Connect with us!

 For more than 25 years, Kogan & DiSalvo has been representing clients in a wide range of personal injury claims.
 We make sure the insurance companies don’t take advantage of you and fight for the full compensation you deserve to cover your expenses and move forward with your life.

 For a free case evaluation, please call Kogan & DiSalvo at (561) 375-9500 today.
-Our personal injury lawyers serve clients in West Palm Beach, Boca Raton, Boynton Beach, Fort Lauderdale, Stuart, Delray Beach, and all of Florida.
+Our personal injury lawyers serve clients in Boca Raton, Boynton Beach, Delray Beach, Ft.
+Lauderdale, Lakeland, Palm Bay, St. Petersburg, Stuart, Tampa, Vero Beach, and West Palm Beach.

 • This field is for validation purposes and should be left unchanged.